List of captive orcas: Malvina

 Malvina is a 7-year-old female orca who arrived at TINRO in summer or fall 2015 from Russia.
 Unfortunately, not much is known about Malvina.
 Her location is unknown.
 She was believed to be captured in one of three captures in July 2015.
-Newer info also says that she had escaped or passed away in 2016.
+"Newer" info also says that she had escaped or died in 2016.
 Nothing has been confirmed.